-"Substantial financial interest" means a direct or indirect monetary pecuniary or material benefit, privilege, interest, or contractual relationship accruing to a city official or employee as a result of the city's consideration of a matter.
-A determination that an employee or official has a substantial financial interest in a matter must be considered on a case-by-case basis pursuant to Section 2.24.030(A) a contract or transaction by or with the city except for such contracts or transactions which by their terms and by substance of their provisions confer the opportunity and right to realize the accrual of similar benefits to all other persons and/or property similarly situated.
+"Financial interest" means a direct or indirect pecuniary or material benefit accruing to a city official or employee as a result of a contract or transaction by or with the city except for such contracts or transactions which by their terms and by substance of their provisions confer the opportunity and right to realize the accrual of similar benefits to all other persons and/or property similarly situated.
 A financial interest does not include city paid remuneration for official duties or city employment.
 A person has a financial interest in a decision if a substantial possibility exists that a financial interest of that person might vary with the outcome of the decision.
 A financial interest of an employee or official includes:

-1. Any financial interest of a member of that person's immediate family;

-2. Any financial interest in an entity in which that person or a member of his immediate family has an ownership interest, or is a director, officer or employee;

-3. Any financial interest of a person or entity with whom the employee or official or a member of his immediate family or an entity described in subsection 2 of this definition has or is likely to acquire a contractual relationship relating to the transaction in question.
+- 1. Any financial interest of a member of that person's immediate family; - 2.
+Any financial interest in an entity in which that person or a member of his immediate family has an ownership interest, or is a director, officer or employee; - 3.
+Any financial interest of a person or entity with whom the employee or official or a member of his immediate family or an entity described in subparagraph 2 of this subsection has or is likely to acquire a contractual relationship relating to the transaction in question.

 "Gratuity" means a thing having value given voluntarily or beyond lawful obligation.
-Gratuities that are not connected with the recipient's status as a public servant are outside the scope of this chapter.

 "Harassment" means unwelcome conduct, whether verbal, physical, or visual, that is based on a person's race, color, ancestry, religion, national origin, age, gender, sex, pregnancy, sexual orientation, marital status, disability, genetic information, or veteran status.
-Harassment may include unwelcome conduct that occurs outside of work during non-work hours if it has consequences in the workplace.
+Harassment may include unwelcome conduct that occurs outside of work during nonwork hours if it has consequences in the workplace.
 Harassment does not include a minor annoyance or disappointment that an employee may encounter in the course of performing the employee's work.
 Harassment becomes unlawful where:

-- 1. Enduring the offensive conduct becomes a condition of continued employment; or - 2.
+- 1. Enduring the offensive conduct becomes a condition of continued employment, or - 2.
 The conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.